-As part of the 2024 NCA Nutrition Calendar, child care providers receive a ready-to-go customizable Parent Connection monthly newsletter template.
-This is an opportunity to share with parents

-<complex-block> Nutrition Recips Fur Crafts Provide a Construction of the Cons examples of the healthy foods you provide, as well as the fun and educational activities their children are engaged in.
+As part of the 2025 NCA Nutrition Calendar, child care providers receive a ready-to-go customizable Parent Connection monthly newsletter template.
+This is an opportunity to share with parents examples of the healthy foods you provide, as well as the fun and educational activities their children are engaged in.
 The best part is that it's all done for you.
 You just have to fill in the additional information that fits your needs.